nbunner-personal/nigelbunner/_posts/2020-07-12-modern-web-development-on-an-8-year-old-Mac.md

 That said, I usually plug whatever laptop I’m working on into a 32” external monitor.
 This is non Retina, but large enough to allow me to view my IDE on one side of the screen and a web browser on the other.

-When I’m working on just the laptop screen I run each app use the full width of the smaller screen and switch between apps using command tab.
+When I’m working on just the laptop screen I run each app using the full width of the smaller screen and switch between apps using command tab.

 ## Future MacOS support
 One thing to note is that Apple has followed a pattern in the last couple of years where they have dropped support for Macs over 7 years old.
 That means that I won’t be able to upgrade to [Mac OS Big Sur](https://www.apple.com/macos/big-sur-preview/) when it comes out later in the year.

-This affects hardware support too, so If something goes wrong with the hardware then I’ll need to take it to a 3rd party supplier to fix it instead of Apple.
+This affects hardware support too, so If something goes wrong with the hardware then I’ll need to take it to a 3rd party supplier to be fixed instead of Apple.

 That’s not too big an issue as it will still receive security updates for a number of years to come, just something to bear in mind.